eklitzke/reveal-databases/slides.md

 ## SQL

 SQL is a really funny programming language.
-It was designed in the 1970s around the same time as COBOL, when people though programming languages should look like spoken English.
+It was designed in the 1970s around the same time as COBOL, when people thought programming languages should look like spoken English.

 By convention keywords are all caps, and table names and column names are